 There are a variety of ways you can choose clownfish to breed.
 Some of the most obvious options include buying a pair of already breeding clownfish, buying a pair that’s bonded but not yet breeding, putting a smaller male fish with a larger, older female fish, or simply by putting a small pair of juvenile clownfish together and letting nature take its course.
 Not sure if you have a male or female clownfish?
 Check out this article on how to tell the difference between male and female clownfish.

-Drawbacks: If you want to see baby clownfish in your tanks within the next two years then this is definitely not the way to go.
+Drawbacks: If you want to see baby clownfish in your tanks within the next couple of years, then this is definitely not the way to go.
 Female clownfish take years to become sexually mature, usually two years or more.
 Males on the other hand can begin breeding at around 6 months.

-The chasing that often occurs with two juvenile fish of similar size
+This video shows the chasing that often occurs with two juvenile clownfish of similar size

 Benefits: In this case you would take a smaller juvenile or known male and put it with a large, established female clownfish.
 The cost in this case can be reasonable, although large females can be fairly expensive.
 It’s a good middle-of-the-road approach in terms of expense.
 You could also find a female that has bred before but is not currently breeding.
 Doing this will help speed things along, as they already have that instinct to pair up and lay eggs.
 Many breeders will call these “proven females” (or “proven males”).
 That basically means that the fish has laid eggs or fertilized them, taken care of the eggs, and produced healthy offspring.